|Gold price per Gram||US$53.43|

 As well as setting the price of gold, the LBMA also set the standard for gold quality (or ‘good delivery’ standard),which includes a minimum purity of 99.5%.
 The twice daily fixed prices, however, is always based on pure gold.

 Physical gold is largely traded in either bars or coins, with bullion coins usually coming in at a slightly higher price tag.
 This is due not only to the costs associated with production, but the fact that they are collectible, with coins released to commemorate events such as the turning of the Millennium and the anniversary of The US Mint.

 These gold coins are minted in a variety of countries, but most tend to originate in the UK, the US, Canada, Australia, China, and South Africa.
 The most popular and widely traded coin currency is the British gold sovereign, which also happens to be exempt from capital gains tax.

 In terms of weight, most bullion coins are minted in 1/10oz, 1/4oz, 1/2oz, and 1oz sizes, but are sometimes available in larger 2oz, 10oz, or even 1 kilo sizes.
 Bullion bars on the other hand are available as parts of an ounce, multiples of one troy ounce, grams, or kilograms, and again as parts or multiples of these units of weight.

-The Coin Invest Gold Price Chart can be used to view the historic price of gold, with the data available to view in six different timeframes; 1 month, 3 months, 6 months Year to Date (YTD),1 year, and 5 years.
+The Coin Invest Gold Price Chart can be used to view the historic price of gold, with the data available to view in four different timeframes; 1 day, 1 month, 1 year, and back to historic gold price charts.
 You can view the prices either by grams, kilos, or ounces, allowing you to view the price you need in the timeframe of your choice, which is useful in helping you analyse historic data to aid your investment decision.